sople1/slide-osk/README.rst

 Summary
 =======

-On Screen Keyboard with Slide
+On Screen Keyboard with Slide-able

 Installation
 ============